cmu-sei/juneberry/juneberry/documentation/model_configuration_specification.md

 Juneberry will assume that the task is "classification".

 ## tensorflow
-Specific parameters for the TensorFlow usage.
+Specific parameters for TensorFlow usage.
 NOTE: Fully qualified paths for tensorflow must start with `tensorflow` and not `tf`.

 ### callbacks
 A list of callbacks to be added to the callbacks list.
 Like plugins in Juneberry, these entries consist of a FQCN and optional kwargs to be used at construction.
-The callbacks should subclass `tensorflow.keras.callbacks.Callback` and are called using those APIs not `__call__(self)`.
+The callbacks should subclass `tensorflow.keras.callbacks.Callback` and are called using those APIs instead of `__call__(self)`.

 ### loss_fn
-The fully qualified name of a TensorFlow loss function such as "tensorflow.keras.losses.SparseCategoricalCrossentropy."
+The fully qualified name of a TensorFlow loss function, such as "tensorflow.keras.losses.SparseCategoricalCrossentropy."

 ### loss_args
 Keyword args to be provided to the loss function during construction.

 ### lr_schedule_fn
-A string that indicates which type of learning rate schedule function to use us such as "tensorflow.keras.optimizers.schedules.ExponentialDecay".
+A string indicating which type of learning rate schedule function to use, such as "tensorflow.keras.optimizers.schedules.ExponentialDecay".

 ### lr_schedule_args